-A bill of exchange is a binding agreement by one party to pay a fixed amount of cash to another party as of a predetermined date (or on demand).
-The primary use of a bill of exchange is in international trade.
-Its use has declined as other forms of payment have become more popular.
+A bill of exchange is a binding agreement by one party to pay a fixed amount of cash to another party as of a predetermined date or on demand.
+Bills of exchange are primarily used in international trade.
+Their use has declined as other forms of payment have become more popular.

 There are three entities who may be involved with a bill of exchange.
 They are:

 - Drawee.
 This party pays the bill of exchange.

 - Drawer.
 This party requires the drawee to pay a third party (or the drawer can be paid by the drawee).

 - Payee.
 This party is paid the amount specified on the bill of exchange by the drawee.

 A bill of exchange normally includes the following information:

 - Title.
 The term "bill of exchange" is noted on the face of the document.

 - Amount.
 The amount to be paid, expressed both numerically and written in text.